 A dramaturg serves as a researcher and advisor for a production.
 They analyze the script, research for historical context, and communicate the relevant information to the director, cast, and crew.
 The distinction between a dramaturg and a literary manager is that a dramaturg has duties related to a specific production, and a literary manager has ongoing duties with the theatre company beyond a single production.
-The average base pay of a literary manager is \$46,722 per year, according to glassdoor.com.
+The average base pay of a dramaturg is \$51,826 per year, according to ziprecruiter.com